cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_support-and-help-en.md

 ---
 ## Support and help

 Thank you for your interest in using KEVM.
-If you are interested in participating in this program please fill out [our survey](https://input-output.typeform.com/to/OJsf0XcD) and we will be in touch soon!
+If you are interested in participating in this program, please fill out [our survey](https://input-output.typeform.com/to/OJsf0XcD) and we will be in touch soon!
 Note that over the holiday period, technical support will be extremely limited.
 Support will be unavailable between the dates of 23rd - 27th December and 31st December - 3rd January, both inclusive.

 Outside these hours, our technical and community teams will occasionally check in to expedite any urgent queries or requests.
 We encourage you to draw on community feedback and support as much as possible.